turbot/steampipe-mod-gitlab-insights/dashboards/issue/docs/issue_report_age.md

 This report answers the following questions:

-- How old are the open issues on my projects?
+- How old are the open issues in my projects?